sqlxpert/stay-stopped-aws-rds-aurora/README.md

 #### Spaghetti Code and Meatballs

 Static analysis tools are excellent sources of _free_ advice.
-I'd expect a
-$19-per-month artificial intelligence bot to be intelligent enough to use them.
-This is what
+I'd expect the free variant of a $19 per person per month artificial intelligence bot to be smart enough to use them.
 [pylint](https://www.pylint.org/)
-said when I ran it against Amazon Q Developer's code, as it stood at the mid-point of the chat:
+said of Amazon Q Developer's code,

 - Too many local variables (22/15) (`too-many-locals`)
 - Too many nested blocks (8/5) (`too-many-nested-blocks`)
 - Too many branches (28/12) (`too-many-branches`)

-Thankfully, Amazon Q Developer includes comments.
-Left to my own devices, I would never have guessed the purpose of a `stop_db_instance` call bracketed by "Stopping RDS instance" and "Successfully initiated stop" log strings!
+At least there are comments to help.
+I would never have guessed the purpose of a `stop_db_instance` call bracketed by "Stopping RDS instance" and "Successfully initiated stop" log strings.

 ```python
             # Stop the instance